 This cake mix will keep up to 10 weeks.

-You can use this cake mix to make chocolate cake, brownies, and cupcakes!
+This cake mix can make chocolate cake, brownies, and cupcakes!

 More delicious chocolate recipes to try: